 Although it is considered the largest financial market across the globe, the forex market can be challenging due to its volatility.
 Investors and forex traders must, therefore, approach the currency market with caution.

-Establishing how much money is worth your investment should be the first step when investing in the forex market.
-This is where forex calculators come in handy.
+Establishing how much money is worth your investment should be the first step when investing in the forex market, where forex calculators come in handy.

 A forex calculator is an essential tool that enables traders to manage risks encountered in the forex market.
 This article highlights 15 types of forex calculators that you would never want to miss.
 Read on for a detailed description of these calculators.